slr-ladders/theladders.github.com/source/_posts/2015-03-25-casperjs-the-friendly-testing-framework.markdown

 pretty quick, but running them all sequentially can be slow.
 Running them in parallel is a big time saver.

-Using these tools, our confidence in our testing has gone way up.
-We no longer need to manually check styles on every page because PhantomCSS will show us all the changes.
-We don't need to click through the signup flow every time because CasperJS does that for us.
+Now that we are using CasperJS and PhantomJS, our confidence when releasing has gone way up.
+We no longer need to manually check styles on every page because PhantomCSS will show us every change.
+We don’t need to click through flows because CasperJS does that for us.
+We've been releasing new bug-free features at a consistent rate that wouldn't be possible if we were still manually testing.